Marc Tardif: WHA years

 In 1973 Tardif signed with the Los Angeles Sharks of the World Hockey Association.
 He was the Sharks' leading scorer that season, and was named to play for Team Canada in the 1974 Summit Series the following fall.
 The Sharks, however, finished with the league's poorest record, and moved to Detroit as the Michigan Stags, where Tardif played brilliantly before a trade to the Quebec Nordiques, just weeks before the Stags folded.

 In Quebec, Tardif became one of the league's preeminent stars.
 He finished the 1974–75 WHA season with 50 goals, and added a league-leading 10 goals in the playoffs en route to the AVCO Cup finals against the eventual champion Houston Aeros.
 The next season, he led the WHA in goals, assists and points by wide margins and became only the second professional player to score 70 goals in a single season, while the Nordiques rampaged to 50 wins.
 Tardif's playoffs were cut short after he incurred serious head injuries in an attack (on April 11, 1976) by Calgary Cowboys enforcer Rick Jodzio, leading to one of the first cases where a hockey player was charged in a court of law for assault.
+Tardif did not skate for four months and dealt with dizzy spells for a time.
+Tardif stated in later years that the brawl made him a "more careful player" and teammates stated he was never the same player.

 The next season Tardif was named the captain of the Nordiques, and recovered to post another 100-point campaign while leading the team to their only WHA championship, and followed that up in 1977–78 with a 154-point campaign - setting a professional hockey record eventually broken by Wayne Gretzky (who would score 164 points in the 1980-81 NHL season)- for which he received his second league MVP award.